prakau/g2aenome/README.md

 > *"Drawing from Dr. Kaushik's publications on Solanum melongena (eggplant) and its response to abiotic stress, identify key genes involved.
 For each gene, list its documented functions from the knowledge graph and provide summaries of relevant text segments from his papers retrieved via semantic search."*

 The G²AENome agent would:
-1. Use semantic search to find relevant sections in Dr. Kaushik's papers discussing *Solanum melongena* and abiotic stress.
+1. Use semantic search to find relevant sections.
 2. Extract gene names (entities) from these sections.
 3. Query the knowledge graph for these genes to find their known functions and relationships (e.g., involvement in stress response pathways, interactions with other genes/proteins).
 4. Synthesize this information, providing a list of genes, their functions (from KG), and supporting evidence (cited text snippets from semantic search).